 And good news – many of these are foods are incorporated throughout our breastfeeding meal plan.

 Are there any vitamins and nutrients I should focus on after giving birth?

 It’s generally advisable to continue to take your prenatal vitamin after you give birth – you can also get a postnatal vitamin.
-I personally use vitamins from Ritual and have been very happy with them.
+Make sure it’s high-quality.

 Many women are deficient in iron after giving birth, as well, so that might be something to discuss with your doctor as well.
 It can be helpful to get blood work done, as well, to see if you are deficient in anything.